lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 </form>
 ```

-It's a HTML form with category checkboxes:
+It's an HTML form with category checkboxes:
 - 1x checkbox "Check All"
 - 4x checkbox with Categories